 - lists of the many people accredited to train, and the schools that have already been trained

-- resources you can use in Circles: books, and cards etc
+- resources you can use in Circles: books, cards etc, and visualizations

 - a place to share your experiences of Circles and good ideas for others to use